 - Other factors beyond the control of power distribution companies: For example, lightning, downed power lines, and tornados.

-Out of these factors, deep freezes and heat waves are the most frequent causes of a Grid Alert.
+Out of these factors, deep freezes and heat waves are the most frequent causes.

 How do Grid Alerts work?